myoloye/AromaBackend/README.md

 ## <a name="get-user-profile"></a>Get User Profile

-**Description**: Get the profile of a specific user by their user id.
+**Description**: Get the profile of a specific user by their user id, along with the recipes they have uploaded

 Title | Get User Profile
 :---------- | :--------------------